 - 2015: The Mitchells and Beales' dinner goes awry as it is thought that Bobby has once again striked, apparently killing off Sharon's son Dennis.
 Before then, Dennis revealed to Bobby that he killed Lucy, when he was believed it wasn't his fault.
 Phil's excessive alcohol consumption causes him to have cirrhosis in the liver.
 Shabnam finds out that her husband Kush is the father of her best friend Stacey's newborn baby.
 Fatboy is an unintentional victim in a clash between Ronnie and Vincent.
 Shirley dismisses Dean over his attempted rape on Roxy, forcing her to try and drown her own son.
 When Linda gets involved, Dean admits he raped Linda.
 During New Year's Day, Dean takes revenge to try and drown Shirley in the canal right next to where Mick and Linda's wedding is located.
 Mick risks his life jumping in the water trying to stop Dean.

 - 2016: The Christmas Day episode is actually broadly positive!
-But over the next week, Lee Carter came close to killing himself before changing his mind at the last minute, and on New Year's Day Ronnie and Roxy Mitchell both drowned in a drunken swimming pool accident hours after Ronnie's wedding.
+Among the events in the episode, Phil finally manages to get his liver transplant, saving him from dying from cirrhosis.
+But over the next week, Lee Carter comes close to killing himself before changing his mind at the last minute, and on New Year's Day Ronnie and Roxy Mitchell both drown in a drunken swimming pool accident hours after Ronnie's wedding.

 Live-Action TV - Emmerdale